it22054722/vehicle-service-system/README.md

 # 🚗 **Levaggio Vehicle Service Management System**

-Welcome to **Levaggio**, a comprehensive **Vehicle Service Management System** designed to streamline operations for **Levaggio Car Service Station** in **Negombo, Sri Lanka**.
-This project, developed as part of our **2nd Year, 2nd Semester Information Technology Project (ITP)** module, addresses the challenges faced by Levaggio, which previously operated without an online system.
-Our solution simplifies management processes, improves efficiency, and enhances customer satisfaction.
+Welcome to Levaggio, a robust Vehicle Service Management System developed to modernize and streamline the operations of Levaggio Car Service Station, located in Negombo, Sri Lanka.
+This project was created as part of our 3nd Year, 1st Semester IT Project Management (ITPM) module.
+Recognizing the inefficiencies of the station’s previous manual processes, our system introduces a comprehensive digital solution to manage appointments, service records, reminders, and customer interactions.
+With a focus on automation, efficiency, and user satisfaction, Levaggio significantly enhances the overall service experience for both staff and customers.

 ---